The Do’s and Don’ts After a Burst Pipe

 - Use electricity - turn off your power in order to prevent electrical shock.
 The water could easily run into your electrical circuit

 - Lift or remove carpeting - leave this to the professionals.
 You may cause additional damage to your home or yourself if you attempt to restore your carpet on your own

 - Use bleach or any other cleaning products on the affected areas - again, leave this to the restoration professionals

 When it comes to a burst pipe, there are many mistakes that could be made that could invalidate an insurance claim or cause even more damage.
 Follow these steps to ensure you prevent additional water damage and the growth of mold and mildew.
 Remember, repair requires a trained eye to identify correctly the areas that need replacement.
-In the event that a burst pipe has led to water to enter your home, contact Mr Restore to evaluate your home and assess the damage.
+In the event that a burst pipe has led to water entering your home, contact Mr. Restore to evaluate your home and assess the damage.